-It’s important to not only be aware of — and be on the cusp of — this year’s job advertising trends.
-With 2019 here, it’s time to explore and understand recruitment marketing channels you may not be thinking of.
-After all, strategic media planning can help you reallocate your budget to better performing strategies while streamlining and simplifying the process overall.
+It’s important to be aware of — and be on the cusp of — this year’s job advertising trends.
+With 2019 coming to an end, it’s time to explore and understand recruitment marketing channels you may not be thinking of.
+After all, strategic media planning can help you reallocate your hiring budget to better performing strategies while streamlining and simplifying the talent acquisition process overall.

-It starts with leveraging your media, with the goal of driving candidates into your experience.
-That includes passive, quality job seekers who need nurturing.
-Once you drive them into the funnel, you can remarket to them so they take action.
+It starts with leveraging your media, with the goal of driving candidates into your employer branding experience.
+That includes passive, quality job seekers who need proactive nurturing.
+Once you drive them into the funnel, you can re-market to them so they take action.

 Say you’ve identified a local church as a treasure trove of talent.
 Your media partner needs to be willing to try new things, and to encourage you to do the same.
 That may mean putting an ad in that church bulletin, later working tech-powered media magic alongside.

 Our client, Ecolab, comes to mind as a case in point.
 As the global leader in water, hygiene and energy technology and services, it needed to bring its media into the modern day.
 While it once featured rigid, inflexible media contracts with a lack of analytics to shape its hiring strategy, Ecolab switched to Workday and enlisted Experience Cloud to achieve flexible, automated media optimization.
 By using programmatic media to inform decision-making, its recruiters had more bandwidth, its budget was transparent and efficiently allocated, and its globalized contracts were centralized — and decided upon — based on performance.

 When it came to its brand recognition, Ecolab could be called the biggest name you’ve never heard of.
 Given issues of perception, job seekers were not necessarily aware of the company, nor did they think of applying to the cross-section of jobs that needed to be filled.
 That was a problem.